The town of Sankt Johann im Pongau is considered the gateway to the Sportwelt Amade ski area and one of the most famous sports centers in Austria.

 Around the city

-The Lichtensteinklamm gorge, which is 5 km to the south, also brought considerable popularity to St. Johann .
-Considered the most famous gorge of the Eastern Alps, it has long been transformed into a nature reserve (access is allowed daily: from May to September – from 8:00 a.m. to 6:00 p.m.; from October to April – from 9:00 a.m. to 4:00 p.m.; 3.3 euros).
-From this beautiful and narrow river valley, the width of which in some places does not exceed two meters, a stone path is laid with many bridges, wooden balconies, stairs and tunnels, leading to a picturesque waterfall about 150 meters high.
+The Liechtensteinklamm gorge, located 5 km to the south, has also brought considerable popularity to St. Johann.
+Considered the most famous gorge in the Eastern Alps, it has long been transformed into a nature reserve (access is allowed daily: from May to September – from 8.00 to 18.00; from October to April – from 9.00 to 16.00; 3.3 euros).
+From this beautiful and narrow river valley, the width of which in some places does not exceed two meters, a stone path with many bridges, wooden balconies, stairs and tunnels has been laid, leading to a picturesque waterfall about 150 meters high.
 You can get here on foot through the village of Plankenau or from Alpendorf, from the southern end of which a footpath leads down to the gorge.

 Tourist passes

-The single subscription is valid for all resorts in Flachau, Salzburg Sportwelt and Ski Amadé.
+A single pass is valid for all resorts in the Flachau region, Salzburg Sportwelt and Ski Amadé.
 A 1-day ski pass for adults will cost from 25 to 41 euros depending on the season, a six-day pass from 160 to 203 euros.
-Discounts from 25% to 50% are provided for children and teenagers.
+Discounts of 25% to 50% are available for children and teenagers.

 Salzburg Airport is about 55 km by road (about 1 hour by car).